Prospective Ph.D. Students

-Advanced graduate students who have just completed or nearly completed their dissertations are sometimes hired by the department as Teaching Associates or visiting Lecturers.
+Advanced graduate students who have just completed or nearly completed their dissertations are sometimes hired by the department as Teaching Associates or Lecturers.
 Under these titles, advanced graduate students autonomously plan and teach their own courses.

 Our department attracts very high quality applicants, and admission is very competitive, as expressed below.

 It is also worth pointing out that UC San Diego Philosophy does not operate with a waitlist (as do some other programs); this makes our acceptance rate appear slightly higher than programs that do.

 Q: My GRE scores are low (say, substantially lower than those of the average applicants as reported above), but these scores don't represent my true promise -- I took the test while being bitten by my neighbor's dog, and there was loud music playing, etc. Anyway, I'm brilliant and now I really want to study philosophy at UC San Diego.
 Will my low GRE scores automatically disqualify me, or will you be willing at least to read the rest of my admissions dossier?

 A: There's no firm floor GRE score that would by itself prevent the committee from reading the rest of your dossier.
 That said, obviously your low GRE scores (relative to the pool) are a risk factor for admissions, so this puts an extra burden on the other materials in your dossier to show that you've got what it takes to make it in our program.

 Q: What about undergraduate GPAs?
 I concede that I spent too much time playing pool and too little time studying in college, but now I really want to study philosophy (and I'm brilliant).
 Will my low GPA exclude me automatically?